 We can't wait for you to become part of the Wildcat Family.
 Read through the most important financial aid information to know before you arrive on campus this fall.

-We're happy you're planning for August!
+We're happy you're planning for your upcoming semester!
 If you've already filed your FAFSA, here's what we recommend doing next:

 - Review your financial aid offer.
 If it’s been awhile since you’ve looked at your offer, now is the time read it through again!
 Check out this video to learn where to find it and how to understand the types of aid you’ve been offered.

 - Make a plan.
 Use the information provided on your financial aid offer to calculate what your out of pockets costs will be and make decisions about how you cover them.

 - Complete UAccess To-Do Items.
 Log in to your UAccess Student Center to complete any To-Do Items and resolve any holds.
 These items can prevent you from receiving your aid so it’s important to complete them as far in advance as possible.